-Iceland Academy of the Arts (IAA) employs a standard electronic application form.
+Iceland Academy of the Arts (IAA) employs an electronic application form.

 It is necessary to include a passport photo with the electronic form.
-The application fee is 5000 ISK.
 Please note: It is possible to save the application while working on it.

-An application is not valid until the applicant has paid the application fee and the IAA has received the following documents:
+An application is not valid until the applicant has submitted the application and paid the application fee.
+Applicants must submit the following documents: